bookit-app/calender-services/README.md

 # calender-services

-The services defined within this repo generate REST endpoints as follows:

-- **POST /appointment**: To enable an appointment to be created.
-Refer to the [schema](./src/services/create-appointment/src/payload-validations.js) for details on the expected payload
-- **GET /appointment**: To enable a specific profile to be retrieved
-- **PATCH /appointment**: To enable a specific profile to be updated.
-Refer to the [schema](./src/services/update-appointment/src/payload-validations.js) for details on the expected payload

-For additional details on the APIs refer to the [API Gateway Repo](https://github.com/bookit-app/api-gateway) as this is how the APIs are in the end exposed for the consumers.

-## Design

-![design](./docs/appointmentservices.png)

 This repo contains a set of deployable services to handle BookIt User Appointment Operations.
 The repo is designed as a mono-repo to house all services necessary to support booking and updating an appointment as it has been defined for the BookIt app.
 Each service is intended to be individually deployed as a standalone microservice to the cloud to be consumed by the client applications.

+## Design

+![design](./docs/appointmentservices.png)

 ### Data Flow Diagram

 The following data flow diagram represents how data is sent and recieved throughout the calendar services.